 - What about the 14 and 10-core versions?

 - What about the X399 chipset and other specs?

 - Will you really benefit from that many cores?

-AMD’s Ryzen Threadripper could very well be the most powerful consumer CPU ever introduced.
-With 16 cores and 32 threads, it gives the high-performance Intel products currently dominating the same space something to worry about.
+AMD’s Ryzen Threadripper chips could very well be the most powerful consumer CPU ever introduced when it releases in August.
+With up to 16 cores and 32 threads, Threadripper gives the high-performance Intel products currently dominating high-end desktops something to worry about.

 The specs we know

 - The Ryzen Threadripper 1950X features 16 cores with simultaneous multi-threading (SMT) for 32 threads of compute power.
 The base clock speed of the chip is 3.4GHz, with a 4GHz boost speed.